CreateBlogSupport

 • enabled — Set to true to enable OAuth for the server

-• clientId and clientSecret — Your OAuth 2.0 client credentials from the Webex Integration
+• clientId and clientSecret — Your OAuth 2.0 client credentials from your Webex OAuth 2.0 Integration

 • authorizationUrl and tokenUrl — The endpoints for the OAuth flow